 All sites are required to conform to our Global Severe and Fatal Incident Prevention Programme.
 This programme aims to eliminate the risks that lead to severe or fatal incidents and ensures suitable and sustainable controls are in place.
-Site safety teams make sure employees and workers are trained on these requirements and conduct frequent, robust self-assessment audits to measure ongoing compliance to this mandatory programme.
+Site safety teams make sure that employees and workers are trained on these requirements and conduct frequent, robust self-assessment audits to measure ongoing compliance to this mandatory programme.
+During the year, we have recorded 0 fatalities which reflects our unwavering commitment to prioritising the health and well-being of our employees and creating a safe working environment.

-Accident rates

-We have adapted a new, broader Total Recordable Accident Frequency Rate (TRAFR) metric since 2019, with the aim of achieving a leading TRAFR performance.
-This year, we have successfully delivered TRAFR rate of 0.93 against our target of 1.30 and we are stretching ourselves to achieve <1 TRAFR in next year.
+OCCUPA TIONAL HEALTH AND S AFETY continued Disclosure Our response 403-09 Work-related injuries Accident rates We have adapted a new, broader Total Recordable Accident Frequency Rate (TRAFR) metric since 2019, with the aim of achieving a leading TRAFR performance.
+This year, we have successfully delivered TRAFR rate of 0.41 against our global target of 1.00.
 Introduction of our total recordable accident metric means more accidents are investigated with the same rigour as LTAs, helping us to prevent more serious injuries in the future.

-On Lost-time Accident (LTA) frequency rate, we are striving for Zero LTA annually and for all our locations and sites.
-We have reported LTA frequency rate as 0.4 against our overall global target of <1.

-Work-related ill health

-We define work related illness as any incident involving illness, which requires our health and safety office or healthcare professional advise one or more days away from work.
+On Lost-Time Accident (LTA) frequency rate, we are striving for Zero LTA annually and for all our locations and sites.
+We have reported LTA frequency rate as 0.18 against our overall global target of <1.
+403-10 Work-related ill health We define work-related illness as any incident involving illness, which requires our health and safety office or healthcare professional to advise one or more days away from work for the ill person.
+Note: We define work-related injury (LTA) as any injury, which requires our healthcare professional to advise one or more days away from work for the injured person.

-Data for work related illness in FY 22 are presented below:

-Description FY20 FY21 FY22 Occupational disease cases (Total) 0 0 0

-Fully disclosed as outlined by the GRI Sustainability Reporting Standards